 Book a free consultation to learn which Treble Health solution is right for you.
 Join Steve and thousands more who have found lasting tinnitus relief.

-A sinus infection and allergies can cause sinuses to become congested, leaving the cavities filled with fluid.
-This leads to an increase in pressure within the sinuses and middle ear that may result in pain, hearing loss, or even ringing ears.
-Unfortunately, if left untreated, it is possible for this inflammation and accumulation of fluids to spread into the inner ear and cause permanent hearing loss or general damage to your hearing.
-Sinus infections are common, but plugged ears have a greater impact on hearing health (and hearing loss) than many realize.
+A sinus infection and /or swelling caused by irritated sinuses due to allergies can cause sinuses to become congested, leaving the cavities filled with fluid and mucus.
+This leads to an increase in pressure within the sinuses and middle ear due to the pressure placed on the eustachian tube, that may result in pain, hearing loss, or even ringing ears.
+Unfortunately, if left untreated, it is possible for inflammation and accumulation of fluids to spread into the inner ear and cause permanent hearing loss or general damage to your hearing.
+If symptoms progress for longer than a week or two, it is important to seek care from a health care provider.
+Sinus infections are common, but plugged ears have a greater impact on hearing health (and hearing loss) than many realize, making it important to take good care of not only your ears, but also your sinuses.

 Understanding Tinnitus Caused by Sinusitis